psparthiban21/psparthiban21/README.md

 **Professional Summary**

-Experienced and results-driven Site Reliability Engineer (SRE) with over 12 years of expertise in cloud infrastructure and storage management.
+Experienced and results-driven Site Reliability Engineer (SRE) with over 12 years of cloud infrastructure and storage management expertise.
 Demonstrated success in designing and implementing highly available and scalable solutions for diverse applications.
 Proven ability to effectively collaborate with cross-functional teams, including developers, analysts, and stakeholders, to ensure seamless project delivery.
 Skilled in automating and optimizing processes using industry-standard tools and technologies, such as Kubernetes, Docker, Ansible, and Jenkins.
 Adept at monitoring and troubleshooting live systems, proactively identifying and mitigating risks, and maintaining robust security measures.

 **Skills**